Latest

 Consuming casein protein before bed allows your body to gradually absorb amino acids over several hours.
 This slow digestion not only supports overnight muscle repair but also helps maintain a positive protein balance until morning.

-A study published in The Health Impact of Nighttime Eating highlights that nighttime protein intake, especially from casein, does not interfere with fat metabolism or increase insulin levels, which means it won’t negatively affect body composition.
+A study published in Nutrients highlights that nighttime protein intake, especially from casein, does not interfere with fat metabolism or increase insulin levels, which means it won’t negatively affect body composition.
 Instead, it provides the muscles with a prolonged source of fuel, helping to preserve lean mass and support recovery without disrupting your metabolism.

 When selecting a protein source before bedtime, it’s best to choose one that provides a sustained release of amino acids throughout the night, ensuring your muscles are nourished and protected from breakdown.